 The questions test knowledge at the recall, application, and analysis level, not just a recitation of facts.
 Some questions use hypothetical scenarios.

 The exam content is based on a process of expert peer review, performed by the Global Certification Exam Committees.
 There are no “trick” questions on the exam, and there is no penalty for guessing.

-The exams are administered at computer terminals at secure testing centers.
+The exams are administered at computer terminals at secure testing centers or online via remote proctoring.
 Each candidate is provided a brief tutorial on navigating the exam prior to the official start time.
 Each candidate is allowed a maximum of three (3) hours to complete the 125 questions.
 Questions can be skipped, marked for review, and returned to at any time prior to submitting the exam for scoring.
 Results are provided upon the conclusion of the exam.

 The Exam is provided in English.

 Exam candidates may bring a hard-copy (Electronic dictionaries are not permitted) English-German/ Spanish/ Chinese/ Hindi/ etc. translation only (word-to-word) dictionary to the exam.
 Dictionaries containing any word definitions or other extraneous markings are strictly prohibited.
 The dictionary will be inspected by the proctor prior to and after the exam is completed.
 Any attempt to compromise the exam will be grounds for immediate dismissal from the site, invalidation of the exam score, and possible legal action.
 No additional time is given to those using a translation dictionary.

 ACRP and the Academy shall not discriminate against any member, certificant, or individual applying for membership or certification on the basis of gender, race, color, national origin, sex, age, religion, marital status, sexual orientation, political affiliation, citizenship status, physical challenge, disability, veteran status or any other status or condition that is protected by applicable law.